vin-hacks/ClaraClassroom/README.md

 - Requirements : Python installed nothing else.

 - Additional info: The teacher denies access to users every minute.
+Also I recommend not logging in to the teacher's account and logging out it will cause problems with the teacher.py script and is not needed for the challenge.

 Warning: This is an intentionally vulnerable website.
 This code contains an RCE so make sure the website is not publicly accessible.